-Goals and Objectives Objective 2B: Identify a priority low-stress bicycle network that connects key generators, develop a plan to build these connections and encourage appropriate bicycle parking Policy Description Adopt a bicycle parking ordinance for new and existing buildings that specifies the amount and location of secure, convenient bicycle parking available.
+Goals and Objectives Objective 2B Identify a priority low-stress bicycle network that connects key generators, develop a plan to build these connections, and encourage appropriate bicycle parking Policy Description Adopt a bicycle parking ordinance for new and existing buildings that specifies the amount and location of secure, convenient bicycle parking available.
 Bicycle trips require safe and secure bicycle parking at either end of the trip.
 Adopting a bicycle parking ordinance for new and existing buildings would make the City of Homer a more bicycle friendly community.
-Benefits Reduces the likelihood of bike theft.
-Protects vegetation (which would otherwise be used for bike parking if other options weren't made available).
+A task force would be a good way to implement this effort.
+Reduces the likelihood of bike theft.
+Benefits Protects vegetation (which would otherwise be used for bike parking if other options weren't made available).
 Encourages community members to bike more often.
 Challenges Determining where to place bicycle parking and where different types (short- versus long-term) of bicycle parking should be.

-As an example, Sitka, which received a Silver Bicycle Friendly Community Award from the League of American Bicyclists, used these APBP guidelines to improve their bike parking.
-One improvement they have made is recommending a minimum number of bicycle parking spaces for each land use category.
+As an example, Sitka, which received a Silver Bicycle Friendly Community Award from the League of American Bicyclists, used these APBP guidelines to improve their bike parking by recommending a minimum number of bicycle parking spaces for each land use category.
 A local biking advocacy group in Sitka also conducted a survey of community members to identify where bicycle parking was needed.
 New bike racks were installed in places identified by the community as part of Sitka's Walk, Bike, Win! downtown commuter challenge.
 These changes resulted in Sitka becoming a more bike friendly community.